-Some algal species can release biotoxins into the air through wave action that may trigger symptoms in people with asthma.
+Some algal species can release biotoxins (specifically brevetoxins) into the air through wave action.
+Exposure to aerosols containing algal particles or brevetoxin may trigger symptoms in people with asthma.

 People with asthma are advised to:

 - carry their reliever medication with them while on beaches, especially when there is thick, visible foam or discoloured water - take their preventive medication as prescribed - check their asthma management plan is up-to-date.